vanderhoornm/android-MythTV-Leanfront/README.md

 - Enable installation of apps from unknown source in Android settings.
 - Navigate to the download site (https://dl.orangedox.com/pCBmBm), find the latest version, tap it and request the system to install it.

 The first time you run the app it will prompt you for the MythTV Backend settings.
 Supply the IP address or DNS name of the master backend.
-If you have MythTV V32 or later, change the [status port](#status-port) from 6544 to 6744.
+If you have MythTV V32 or V33, change the [status port](#status-port) from 6544 to 6744.
 (Note that 6544 still works but does not support the latest features).
+In V34, port 6544 now has full support.
+In future port 6744 may be removed.

 ## History